 RSE policy review date

-This policy will be reviewed annually by the Curriculum Lead for RHSE/PHSE, Valerie Henry.
+This policy will be reviewed annually by the Curriculum Lead for RHSE/PHSE.

 The policy will be due for review by February 2026.

 The up-dated policy will be checked and approved by the Head Teacher, Penny Derries, and by the Governor responsible for safeguarding.